 - Slowly pour the sugar water mixture into the bowl with the gelatin with the mixer on low speed.
 Continue to beat as you add all of the sugar mix.
 Increase the speed to high and continue to whip until thick and lukewarm, about 8-10 minutes.

 - Add vanilla, cinnamon, ginger, cardamom, nutmeg, allspice, and cloves into the marshmallow fluff and whip for another 30 seconds.
+Transfer mixture to prepared baking dish and sprinkle another ⅓ powdered sugar mixture to dust the top.
+Let sit for at least 4 hours.

 - Spray a 9x13 baking pan with cooking spray.
 Set aside.